Azure-Samples/azure-search-openai-demo-java/README.md

 azd up
 ```
 > NOTE: This sample has been tested with gpt-35-turbo/0613 model version.Using other models or different versions might result in unexpected behavior.
-### Examples of an azd deployment reusing an existing OpenAI and Azure Cognitive Search resources
+### Examples of an azd deployment reusing an existing Azure OpenAI and Azure AI Search resources

 ```shell
 azd auth login